ashutoshsharan2003/AVAX-PROOF-Advanced-Avalanche-Avalanche-Subnets/README.md

 # GameToken
-This Solidity project implements ERC20 tokens for "GEMS" and "GOLD" in the Clash of Village game.
+This Solidity project implements ERC20 tokens for "GameToken" and "Token" in the GameToken.
 Players can deposite token,withdraw token,purchaseGems, and redeemGems.

 ## Contracts Overview
 >>Contract 1: GameToken